Are you a health professional interested in:

 The C&HSG generally meets by Zoom from 10 am to noon on two Wednesdays a month.
 Its next meeting is planned for Wednesday, April 15, at 10:00 am to noon.
-If you would like to join their discussions, please contact C&HSG member and Center for Bioethics affiliate faculty member Andrew Jameton at <[email protected]>.
+If you would like to join their discussions, please contact C&HSG member Andrew Jameton, PhD at <[email protected]>.

 Please note: this is a non-credit learning opportunity for health professionals.
 No UMN affiliation is required.
 No fee is required.